 Green corridor connecting Gower to West Wales

-The over 250 acres of woodlands, lakes, rivers and open spaces provide a green lung for the communities of northern Swansea and crucial biodiverse corridor connecting Gower and the rest of Wales.
+Over 250 acres of woodlands, two lakes, a river and open spaces provide a green lung for the communities of northern Swansea and an oasis of biodiversity hemmed in by urban development.

 Penllergare Valley Woods boosts over 250 acres of ancient woodlands, wood pastures, open heathland, two stunning lakes and the river Llan running right through it.

 In the Spring and Summer the woods are full of bluebells and wood anemones.
 In Autumn the valley is a blaze with colour.

 The woods are alive with birdsong throughout the Spring & Summer with it being the home for many migratory visitors such as Willow Warblers, Whitethroats and Black Caps.

 Our river and lakes are fished by Kingfishers, Dippers and Otters who are passing through.
 The waters are home for the increasing rare and mysterious European Eel.

 The evening skies are full of bats on the wing including Daubenton Bats fishing on the Upper Lake.